LXJS/training-koa/09-templating/README.md

 ## Exercise

 Render `homepage.jade` using Jade's API.
-Note: you probably need to use Jade's asynchronous API.
+Because we use Jade's `extends` feature, you probably need to use Jade's asynchronous API as well as the `.filename` option.